 Subsurface conditions are generally similar across the site and typically consist of fill from previous site grading overlying glacially consolidated deposits consisting of glacial till and advance outwash.
 Subsurface conditions observed are consistent with geologic maps of the area (Boot et al., 2009).
 Glacial till deposits in this area are typically composed of sandy silt to silty sand with variable amounts of gravel, cobbles, and occasional boulders.
-Advance outwash deposits in this area are typically composed of sand with variable amounts of silt, gravel, and cobbles.
+Advance outwash deposits in this area are typically composed of silt, gravel, and cobbles.